Kristal-g/kristal-g.github.io/_posts/2021-03-11-HEVD_Type_Confusion_Windows_10_RS5_x64.md

 First, we want to know what can we control in this situation.
 After putting a breakpoint in the vulnerable line and triggering the function we can see that none of the registers contain or point to a value that we control.
 Also the stack doesn't contain any controllable data (that's not surprising on x64 code as it doesn't use the stack for passing arguments).
 So how do we exploit this?

-In earlier windows versions it's as simple as it gets - just point it to your shellcode.
+In earlier Windows versions it's as simple as it gets - just point it to your shellcode.
 But now we have SMEP enabled so that won't work anymore.
 We have no direct control over the stack and register values and we assume we don't have any other primitive (read/write for example).
 Luckily for us, the call isn't protected by [Control Flow Guard](https://docs.microsoft.com/en-us/windows/win32/secbp/control-flow-guard) so we can call an arbitrary address **in kernel mode**.
 The way I went for exploiting this is by stack pivoting.
 This is the only way I found that gives us some wiggle room.
-As before, the ultimate goal is to eventually run arbitrary shellcode.
+As before, the ultimate goal is to eventually run an arbitrary shellcode.

-In general lines, what we need to do is this:
+In general, what we need to do is this:
 1. Find a valid stack pivot gadget
 2. Prepare the fake stack to bypass SMEP and call our shellcode
 3. Steal SYSTEM's token